 In a competition grant year, all awarded agencies are expected to meet at least 90% of the state performance targets or demonstrate improvement in each EFL.
-In continuing years, an Adult Education Program Improvement Plan (AEPIP) is required if the Division of Career and Adult Education determines that a funded agency failed to meet at least 90% of the state performance target or demonstrated improvement for each functioning level from the agency's previous year completion rates.
+In continuing years, an Adult Education Program Improvement Plan (AEPIP) is required if the DCAE determines that a funded agency failed to meet at least 90% of the state performance target or demonstrated improvement for each functioning level from the agency's previous year completion rates.
 An AEPIP is required for each EFL that failed to meet the required standards, and is implemented starting in the second year of funding.

-SECTION 2 - ASSESSMENT PROTOCOL
+SECTION 2 - ADULT EDUCATION AND FAMILY LITERACY ASSESSMENT PROTOCOL